ryancheley/ryancheley.com/content/technology/prototyping-with-datasette.md

 In all it took less than 10 minutes to go from nothing to a local instance of `datasette` running with a prototype JSON API for the web developers to see.

 I'm hoping to see the Web team use this concept more going forward as I can see huge benefits for Rapid Prototyping of ideas, especially if you already have the data housed in a database.
-But even if you don't, `datasette` has tons of [tools](https://datasette.io/tools) to get the data from one source into a SQLite database to use and then you can do the rapid prototyping!
+But even if you don't, `datasette` has tons of [tools](https://datasette.io/tools) to get the data from a variety of sources into a SQLite database to use and then you can do the rapid prototyping!